neo4j/neo4j-ogm/README.md

-Neo4j OGM - An Object Graph Mapping Library for Neo4j
+Neo4j-OGM - An Object Graph Mapping Library for Neo4j
 ===============

+***
+*NOTE*: This is an supported branch of Neo4j-OGM and not actively maintained.
+Please have a look at the current supported versions and which combinations we recommend: [Recommended versions](https://github.com/neo4j/neo4j-ogm/wiki/Versions#recommended-versions).
+We don't accept PRs to this branch.
+***

-Neo4j OGM is a fast object-graph mapping library for Neo4j, optimised for server-based installations and utilising Cypher via the transactional HTTP endpoint.
+Neo4j-OGM is a fast object-graph mapping library for Neo4j, optimised for server-based installations and utilising Cypher via the transactional HTTP endpoint.

 It aims to simplify development with the Neo4j graph database and like JPA, it uses annotations on simple POJO domain objects.
 Together with metadata, the annotations drive mapping the POJO entities and their fields to nodes, relationships, and properties in the graph database.

-##Quick start
+## Quick start

-### Dependencies for Neo4j OGM
+### Dependencies for Neo4j-OGM

 #### Maven